-Portfolio Committee Committee committee is in place which deals among other all issues of Disaster Management related issues 3.4 Disaster Social Relief Policy The policy is in place It was approved in December 2017.
+Portfolio Committee Committee is in place which deals among other all issues of Disaster Management related issues committee 3.4 Disaster Social Relief Policy The policy is in place It was approved in December 2017.
 This policy allows the Disaster Section to provide relief measured to the identified victims of any disaster incidents 3.5 Disaster Management Personnel The Section comprised of 13 personnel: The post for the Disaster Management Officer is budgeted for.
 Section Manager absorbed form the than Ntambanana Municipality No designated Disaster Management Officer Fire Officer We have two shifts, i.e Shift A with 6 Fire Fighters and Shift B with 5 Fire Fighters.
 They are all qualified Fire Fighters.
-Their qualification are accredited by SAESI 2 Leading
+Their qualification are accredited by SAESI

-3.6 Operational Equipment skid unit and 1 trailer.
-The Fire Engine fire engine van in the 3.7 Fire Services Standing Orders and Fire Service Disciplinary Code is equipped with rescue, forcible entry, medical and fire fighting equipment.
-Required to promote discipline in the Fire Service
+Fire Fighters09FireFightersand1FireOfficer 3.6 Operational Equipment 1FireEngineTruck and 1Bakke withskid unitand 1trailer.
+TheFire Engineis equippedwith rescue,forcibleentry,medical andfire fightingequipment. fire engine van in the 3.7 Fire Services Standing Orders and Fire Service Disciplinary Code Required to promote discipline in the Fire Service crafted in house and sent to Community